-PAD3546 Comparative Educational Policy and Systems Design (3 Credits) Prerequisites: PAD3542 Previously listed as PPA3546
+PAD3546 Comparative Educational Policy and Systems Design (3 Credits)

 The purpose of this course is to enable public policy and teacher candidates to think critically about education as a social institution.
 The course may be useful for public policy designers, teachers, educational administrators, workers in international institutions, workers in science and industrial policy, consultants in vocational and human resource development or retraining, and for social reformers.
 The course focuses on Western Europe and North America, the CIS and Eastern Europe, and Central Asia.